matrix-hacks/flatbuffer-experiment/README.md

 ## What's the point of this?
 If homeservers and clients were capable of supporting flatbuffers, clients and homeservers would not have to parse json anymore.
-Performance wise, that's nice.
+Performance wise, that's pretty nice.
 Benchmarks here: https://google.github.io/flatbuffers/flatbuffers_benchmarks.html It's perhaps worth consideration.